AvolitesLtd/TitanManual/website/versioned_docs/version-12.0/remote-control.md

 You can connect multiple remotes to the console and the console itself remains functional while the remote is connected.
-Each remote has a
-<strong>separate programmer</strong> so an operator can continue to work on the console
-while another user programs other cues or palettes on the remote.
+Each remote has a &nbsp;<strong>separate programmer</strong> so an operator can continue to work on the console while another user programs other cues or palettes on the remote.